brittonlaroche/Oracle-Confluent-MongoDB/README.md

 # Migrate live orders in real-time from Oracle to MongoDB Atlas

+Now we will generate some live test orders in Oracle and watch them flow in near real time through the connector into Confluent Cloud customer orders topic.
+From there we will watch them load into the MongoDB CustomerOrders collection.
+We begin by opening SQL Developer and creating an order sequence.
+Next we compile an Oracle PL/SQL procedure to generate random customer orders in Oracle.

+The create new order procedure takes one argument which is the number of orders to create.
+If no value is specified it will generate 1 order by default.

 | Must Watch!
 Hands on Video: Migrating Live Customer Order Data from Oracle to MongoDB Atlas with the Confluent Cloud  |
 |----------------|
 |[Click here to watch a 9 Minute Video on how to migrate live orders from Oracle to MongoDB](https://www.youtube.com/watch?v=Z3aK3IqaEWY)|